How Childhood Trauma Affects You as an Adult

 Closing the First Pages Without Closing the Wounds

-Dec 31, 2025
+Dec 31, 2025 5 min read

-Scripture: 2 Corinthians 4:16-17
+Scripture: 2 Corinthians 4:16-17 Opens in a new tab.

 That was never true for me.

-I didn't walk away from my beginnings.
+I did not walk away from my beginnings.

 I carried them.

-The Past Didn't Stay in the Past
+The Past Did Not Stay in the Past

-Everything I survived followed me quietly into adulthood:
+Everything I survived followed me quietly into adulthood.

-• the instinct to stay ready
+The instinct to stay ready.

-• the fear of depending too deeply on anyone
+The fear of depending too deeply on anyone.

-Not because I wanted it to—but because survival teaches lessons the nervous system memorizes.
+Because survival teaches lessons the nervous system memorizes.

 I learned early how to endure.